WE MEET ENHLE BABES COUTURE’S URBAN PRINCESS OF FASHION - ENHLE GEBASHE

 Moving to Durban last year, she began attending Josephine Makanye Primary Sport School of Excellence.
 The school quickly noticed her talents and helped her create a platform to further her design skills – including designing the Grade 7 Class jackets, and the pedestal patrol team reflector jackets.
 Enhle was also bestowed the unique honour of creating a new uniform for herself and her peers to wear proudly at the school.

 “When she came to the school she realised our uniform wasn’t unique, because everywhere you went, it was there in our district and our circuit, provincially and nationally.
 So she created our beautiful uniform with our school colours, which is red, white and navy.
-It looks beautiful and matches so nicely with the school jack and socks,” comments Zama Makhanya, Principal of Josephine Makhanya Primary Sport School of Excellence.
+It looks beautiful and matches so nicely with the school jacket and socks,” comments Zama Makhanya, Principal of Josephine Makhanya Primary Sport School of Excellence.

 Inspired to exhibit other artists like herself, Enhle launched Model Your Dream, with the intention of using her platform to provide a space for others to shine.